Day 1 DELHI Arrival at New Delhi by International Flight

 11 kms from Jaipur – Marvelous example of Rajput architecture with its terraces and ramparts reflected in the Moat Lake below.
 The fort interior has various royal halls decorated with intricate ivory work, exquisite wall paintings and tiny mirror chips, which create a tantalizing reflection effect.
 Enroute, photo stop at the Hawa Mahal ( Palace of the Winds)

-Afternoon visit the famous City Palace and the Observatory City palace museum – an imposing blend of traditional Rajasthani and Mughal Art.
-The museum is resplendent with its collection of robes of Royal Princes, carpets, an armory of old weapons, miniature paintings portraying court scenes, battle scenes and processions, Jantar Mantar (observatory) – which is the largest stone and marble crafted observatory in the world.
-Situated near the gate of the City Palace, the observatory has 17 curiously shaped instruments, many of them still in working condition.
-Overnight at the hotel.
+City palace museum – an imposing blend of traditional Rajasthani and Mughal Art.
+The museum is resplendent with its collection of robes of Royal Princes, carpets, an armory of old weapons, miniature paintings portraying court scenes, battle scenes and processions,

 Breakfast at the hotel